 The Lightning F.3 was a development of earlier versions of the Lightning.
 It had improved radar, more powerful engines and could be armed with the new Red Top missiles, but its cannon armament was removed.
 As a result of the more powerful engines it was given a larger, clipped tail.
 The first F.3 flew on 16 June 1962 and 70 were manufactured.
 A further 16 F.3As, externally similar to the later F.6, were also made.
-The F.3 saw a short service life, due to cut backs in British defence spending and because they were soon replaced by the more advanced Lightning F.6s.
+The F.3 had a short service life, due to defence spending cut backs and replacement by more advanced Lightning F.6s.

-This model represents Lightning F.3 XP751 of 74 Squadron, RAF, at Wattisham in 1965
+This model represents Lightning F.3 XP696 of 2T Squadron (226 OCU), RAF, at Coltishall in July 1974.